What Is PCI System Hardening?

-Five Steps to Achieve PCI Requirement 2.2 Compliance
+Four Steps to Achieve PCI Requirement 2.2 Compliance

-There are five key steps to comply with PCI DSS Requirement 2.2.
+There are four key steps to comply with PCI DSS Requirement 2.2.
 Since this process is complex, it can help compare it to building and protecting a house.
 Just like it takes careful planning to protect a home from the outside (e.g., with fences, locks, and cameras), it’s essential to protect the house by building a solid foundation (e.g., bricks, siding, roofs, and doors).
 Similarly, system hardening is making new applications, systems, and other devices as strong as possible.

-Some organizations believe simple security measures like firewalls and data security layers are sufficient to protect systems and meet system hardening compliance requirements.
+Some organizations believe simple security measures like firewalls and data security layers are sufficient to protect systems and meet system-hardening compliance requirements.
 However, system hardening is more about locking, protecting, and strengthening system components instead of adding new security software layers and hardware.

 1. Systems Are Not Safe Out of the Box